mabicodes/hackathon-benatural/README.md

 - Github pages (workplace repository)
 - Trello (our team's Kanban board)

- > ⚠️ _"To get the Application running you'll need to run the frontend, backend and the table in h2-console server at the same time."_
 ### Front-end TECHNOLOGIES:
 -  React :
  > ⚠️ _You'll need _"Node.js"_ to run this project in your computer._